Homepage – Updated 10-24 › Forums › Cause Effect Modeling (CEM) with IQM Modeling › Simplifying the Logic in a Cause Effect Model

 Tagged: Boolean Algebra, Cause Effect Modeling, CEM, Logic, MBT, Model Based Testing, Refactoring, Software Quality Assurance

-- This topic has 0 replies, 1 voice, and was last updated 3 years, 11 months ago by Matt Dahl.
+- This topic has 0 replies, 1 voice, and was last updated 4 years ago by Matt Dahl.

 - AuthorPosts